-Who is Otto Winkelhausen and what could he have done to make this a better vodka?
+Who was Otto Winkelhausen, and what would he think of this vodka?

-Can this herbal vodka still be considered a vodka at all, and should you drink it straight?
+Can this herbal vodka be considered a vodka at all, and should anyone drink it neat?

 What does oak wood taste like, and if we put it in a bottle of vodka, will it be any good?

-Should this orange + lime flavored vodka be consumed neat, or is it meant for mixed drinks?
+Should this orange-flavored vodka be consumed neat, or is it meant for mixed drinks?

 If there is there a way to make 100 proof vodka taste good, can Belvedere find it?